hugoattal/eslint-plugin-sort-keys-custom-order/README.md

 # eslint-plugin-sort-keys-custom-order

 This plugin enforces alphabetically sorting keys in objects and typescript types with auto-fix.
-You can add a list of priority sorted keys for a custom sorting (like if you want "id" to be the first property).
+You can add a list of priority sorted keys for custom sorting (ex: if you want "id" to be the first property).

 ## Installation